aurelia/documentation/English/docs.md

 * Use the Aurelia object during your bootstrapping phase to call `.globalizeResources(...resourcePaths)` to register extensions with global visibility in your application.
 * Install a plugin that registers extensions with global visibility in your application.

 >**Note:** A recommended practice for your own apps is to place all your app-specific extensions, value converters, etc. into a _resources_ folder.
-Then create an _index.js_ file that turns them all into an internal plugin.
-Finally, install that plugin during your app's bootstrapping phase.
+Then create an _index.js_ file that turns them all into an internal feature plugin.
+Finally, install the feature during your app's bootstrapping phase using `aurelia.use.feature('resources')`.
 This will keep your resources located in a known location, along with their registration code.
 It will also keep your configuration file clean and simple.

 All extensions can opt into the view lifecycle by implementing any of the following hooks: